-Presentations and meetings: Help them remember
+Presentations and meetings: Make it memorable

 Knowing the best way to present your information is important.
-Open their minds to be understanding.

 The most common problems found in meetings or conferences is lack of focus on productive information and education.